Yosef Hayyim: Works

 The names Ben Ish Hai, Me-Kabtziel, Rav Pe'alim and Ben Yehoyada derive from 2 Samuel 23:20.
-He chose these names because he claimed to have been a reincarnation of Benayahu ben Yehoyada (described as Ben Ish Hayil, the son of a valiant man); the man in whose merit, it is said, both the first and second Holy Temples stood.
+He chose these names because he claimed to have been a reincarnation of Benayahu ben Yehoyada, described as Ben Ish Hayil "son of a valiant man"; the man in whose merit, it is said, both the first and second Temple in Jerusalem stood.

-Hakham Yosef Hayim was also noted for his stories and parables.
+Yosef Hayim was also noted for his stories and parables.
 Some are scattered through his halakhic works, but have since been collected and published separately; others were published as separate works in his lifetime, as an alternative to the European-inspired secular literature that was becoming popular at the time.
 His Qânûn-un-Nisâ (قانون النساء) is a book filled with parables concerning self-improvement.
-The book, directed towards, but not limited to women, is rare since it was composed in Judeo-Arabic.
+The book, directed towards, but not limited to women, is rare since it was composed in Baghdad Jewish Arabic.
 It was last published in Israel in the 1940s.